-Moneyline betting, spread betting, and betting on the totals are the most poplar types of sports bets.
-But what are they and how they work?
+Moneyline betting, spread betting, and betting on the totals are the most popular types of sports bets.
+But what are they and how do they work?

 Let’s have a look at each example.

 This is simply a bet on who will win the match, be it a team or an individual.
 Naturally, some teams or players are superior to others, so as a result, you will usually find the favorite with a negative number whilst the underdog will usually have a positive number attached to it.

 Here is one such example:

 Chicago is favored over Green Bay.
 Bettors of Chicago would need to stake $170 to win $100, whereas those who think Green Bay will win the game will win $150 should they bet $100.

 In sports where a tie is possible, moneyline stakes are refunded if that game ends in a tie.
 It is always worth checking the terms and conditions of your sportsbook to determine their rules in such an event.

 This type of bet is known by a number of different terms, depending on the sport with which it is associated.

 Hence while it is known as the spread in NFL and NBA, NHL bettors will know this as the ‘puck line’, while baseball bettors will be used to seeing it called the ‘run line’.

 Whatever you choose to call it, the bet acknowledges and caters for the difference in ability between teams by giving the perceived underdog an advantage; a head start if you like.
 In NFL this will come in the form of points, in baseball it will be runs and in ice hockey it will be goals.